CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: CodecFake+ Database

-\textbf{MaskGCT}\footnote{https://github.com/microsoft/e2tts-test-suite} \cite{wang2024maskgct} is a two-stage NAR TTS system integrating semantic and acoustic codecs.
-Specifically, it extracts semantic features from Layer 17 of W2v-BERT 2.0 \cite{chung2021w2v} and employs VQ-GAN \cite{yu2022vectorquantized} and DAC for factorized tokenization.
-Its T2S model utilizes a masked Llama-style transformer \cite{touvron2023llama} to leverage in-context learning, while the S2A model is based on SoundStorm to generate multi-layer acoustic tokens.
-In the speech acoustic codec, MaskGCT follows DAC training strategies but replaces the decoder with Vocos for improved efficiency.
-By listening to the audio samples, we found that the pre-trained MaskGCT model \footnote{\href{https://huggingface.co/amphion/MaskGCT}{https://huggingface.co/amphion/MaskGCT}} from its official repository\cite{amphion} consistently generates high-quality audio.
+\textbf{MaskGCT} \footnote{\href{https://huggingface.co/amphion/MaskGCT}{https://huggingface.co/amphion/MaskGCT}} \cite{wang2024maskgct} is a two-stage TTS with semantic and acoustic codecs.
+It extracts representation from layer 17 of W2v-BERT 2.0 \cite{chung2021w2v}, then uses VQ-GAN \cite{yu2022vectorquantized} and DAC for factorized tokenization.
+The text-to-semantic model employs a masked transformer \cite{touvron2023llama} for in-context learning, while the semantic-to-acoustic model, based on SoundStorm, generates multi-layer acoustic tokens.
+The speech codec, built on DAC, replaces its decoder with Vocos for improved efficiency.
+Audio samples from the repository \cite{amphion} demonstrate high quality.